GEOS 101

 GEOS 318

 This course is an overview of the relationship between plate tectonics and rock deformation.
-Students will explore and discover the descriptive, kinematic and dynamic analysis of deformed rocks and the theoretical treatment of stress and strain, rock rheology and other factors that control deformation.
+Students will explore and discover the descriptive, kinematic and dynamic analysis of deformed rocks along with the theoretical treatment of stress and strain, rock rheology and other factors that control deformation.
 Classroom learning will be supplemented by mandatory field trips that emphasize fundamental field methods, such as measuring and mapping rock units and geologic structures.

 Units: 1.25